Chesterton railway station

 Chesterton railway station was located on the line between Cambridge and Histon.
 It opened in 1850 and closed the same year.

 History

-In 1846, the Eastern Counties Railway (ECR) obtained authorisation to construct the Wisbech, St Ives and Cambridge Junction Railway.
+In 1846, the Eastern Counties Railway (ECR) obtained authorisation in the Wisbech, St. Ives and Cambridge Junction Railway Act 1846 (9 & 10 Vict. c. ccclvi) to construct the Wisbech, St Ives and Cambridge Junction Railway.
 The section from St Ives to Chesterton Junction on the King's Lynn to Cambridge line opened on 17 August 1847.
 The line was originally double-track but was singled by 1854 before being redoubled in the 1870s.

 The ECR opened a "flag station" at Chesterton Junction on 19 January 1850.
 It remained open until October 1850.
 It was situated on the north side of Fen Road just before the main line crossed the River Cam.
 A signal box controlling the junction and level crossing over Fen Road stood at the northern end of the bridge until November 1984.